ngine-io/scalr/README.md

 # Allows to run Scalr without any actions taken.
 dry_run: false

-# Time to let Scalr hold on futher actions after an action was taken.
+# Time to let Scalr hold on further actions after an action was taken.
 cooldown: 120

 # Range in which Scalr will scale.
 min: 0
 max: 2

-# Define how many instances can be scaled down at once
+# Define how many instances can be scaled down at once.
 max_step_down: 1

 policy:
   # Target is the metric we want to reach.
 A source metric returned higher than this target will result in scaling up, a lower to scaling down.
-  # P.ex.: Given a target of 5, a source metric returned of 10 will results in a scaling factor 2.0.
+  # For example: given a target of 5, a source metric returned of 10 will results in a scaling factor 2.0.
   # With 2 instances already running, a factor 2 will scale to 4 instances (2 x 2.0), except the max allow instances is lower than 4.
   target: 5

-  # Query an Prometheus endpoint (not yet implemented).
+  # Query a Prometheus endpoint (not yet implemented).
   # source: prometheus
   # query: "scalar(avg(haproxy_server_current_sessions))"